Sagiri721/JHentai/README.md

 All the pages of the book are saved in the List of strings images.
 The cover is saved seperately in the variable cover.

-What is saved is not an BufferedImage but rather a url.
+What is saved is not a BufferedImage but an url.

 To display the cover on a JFrame app you can do it for example with a JLabel, with  the following code:
 ```java